 Links to Relevant Sites

-Complete with photographs and biographies, this site indexes famous female scientist for the past 4000 years.
+Complete with photographs and biographies, this site indexes famous female scientists for the past 4,000 years.

-Focused for students who learn best by hands-on experiences, this site provides teachers with many activities online as well as further references that will help them help their students learn to appreciate science.
+Focused on students who learn best by hands-on experiences, this site provides teachers with many activities online as well as further references that will help them help their students learn to appreciate science.

 This site allows teachers and students to explore the world of space travel.
-Practically useful are the biographical sketches of the NASA employees.
+Also check out the biographical sketches of NASA employees.

 Whether they are teaching about the ozone layer or instructing their students to avoid littering, teachers will find many multiculturally sensitive ideas on this site.